 Other students have utilized their transferrable skills to work in education for organizations like Teach for America.
 Talk with your career coach and use these and other resources to find opportunities that are a good fit with your educational experience and career goals.

 The beginning of your post-graduate career might be an ideal time to explore an international internship or other short-term experience through organizations such as these:

 - American College Dance Association

 Fellowships for post-graduate study

-Fellowships and grants are temporary post-graduate opportunities to conduct research, work in a field, or fund graduate school.
+Fellowships are temporary opportunities to conduct research, work in a field, or fund your education.
 Most opportunities can be found through universities, non-profit, and government organizations.

 In addition to awarding fellowships and grants, some arts organizations offer retreats and colonies that allow artists to work creatively free of charge for a specified period of time.
 Most states in the U.S. also have statewide and local arts councils that may offer grants and fellowships.
 You can find a listing of these organizations through the National Endowment for the Arts.